GeorgeKarakyklas/ESPN-Boxscores/README.md

 - It responds with format ['awayTeam' 'awayScore' | 'homeScore' 'homeTeam'].
 - It implements `https://github.com/zapproject/zap-oracle-template` using a custom Responder.ts file.
 ### Requirements:
-- Have Mnemonic for wallet, with ETH to fullfill queries
+- Have Mnemonic for wallet, with ETH to fullfill queries.
-- Determine information about your ESPN-Boxscores Oracle, such as :
+- Determine information about your ESPN-Boxscores Oracle, such as...
     + Title
     + Public key
     + Endpoint's name